February 14, 2026

 buying the best trail running shoes for hiking

 The trend towards trail running shoes may be a good one for many hikers, especially if you hike fast and light.
 The trail-runners I've recommended here have strong reputations with pros in the outdoor industry.
 At least one of them should be a good match for your feet and your style of hiking.
-I can vouch for the ten shoes above—I've personally hiked in each of them.
+I can vouch for the twelve shoes above—I've personally hiked in each of them.

 Are you ready to pull the trigger on a new pair of trail runners?!
 If this post helped you decide, please consider buying your next pair through the affiliate links above.
 Hiking Feet may receive a small commission (at no cost to you) from Backcountry or REI—the best outdoor specialty retailers in the U.S. These commissions fund this site (and compensate me for the hundreds of unpaid hours I spent creating free content to help you buy the best footwear for you.)